thoughtbot/ruby-science/book/introduction/metrics.md

 code base is costly, but using reek once you discover a problematic class or method may help you find the solution.

+To find files with a high churn rate, try out the aptly-named [churn](https://github.com/danmayer/churn) gem.
+This works best with Git, but will also work with Subversion.

-You can also use [Code Climate](http://https://codeclimate.com/), a hosted tool that will scan your code for issues every time you push to Git.
+You can also use [Code Climate](http://https://codeclimate.com/), a hosted tool which will scan your code for issues every time you push to Git.
 Code Climate attempts to locate hot spots for refactoring and assigns each class a simple A through F grade.